sirnewton01/godbg/README.md

 https://www.youtube.com/watch?v=OyWaAJD6hr8

 # Installation Notes

-Godbg uses the gdb MI (Machine Interface) to debug yor application.
+Godbg uses the gdb MI (Machine Interface) to debug your application.
 The MI changes from time to time.
 This version of godbg should work with gdb versions 7.5 and 7.6.
 Newer versions of Linux will often come with these versions of gdb but Windows and Mac need a little extra setup.

 ## Windows
 Gdb is available on Windows in either MinGW or Cygwin.
-To install the MinGW version visit http://www.mingw.org/ to download and install the tool suite (mingw-get-setup.exe).
-Once MingW is installed run the "MinGW Installer" to add the mingw32-gdb package (under "All Packages").
+To install the MinGW version, visit http://www.mingw.org/ to download and install the tool suite (mingw-get-setup.exe).
+Once MingW is installed, run the "MinGW Installer" to add the mingw32-gdb package (under "All Packages").
 Make sure to add the "C:\MinGW\bin" directory to your PATH so that godbg can pick it up.

 ## Mac OS X
 The version of gdb on Mac OS X as part of Xcode is very old and will not work with godbg.
-Instead, you can download and compile the latest version of gdb from https://www.gnu.org/software/gdb/download/ and compile it using the Xcode compiler using "./configure && make"
+Instead, you can download and compile the latest version of gdb from https://www.gnu.org/software/gdb/download/.
+Note that there is a bug in all versions of gdb including the latest (7.6.1 at the time of writing this) that prevents the Go language support from being loaded.
+A patch is available [here](http://sourceware-org.1504.n7.nabble.com/Path-Add-support-for-mach-o-reader-to-be-aware-of-debug-gdb-scripts-td238372.html).
+After applying the patch you compile it with the Xcode compiler using "./configure --with-expat --with-python && make".

 ### Mac Codesigning Problem
 Mac OS X requires that the debugger binary is signed with a trusted certificate before it can take control of another process.
-If you see a message in the gdb console similar to "Unable to find Mach task port for process-id 12345: (os/kern) failure (0x5). (please check gdb is codesigned - see taskgated(8))" then you will need to follow these steps.
+If you see a message in the gdb console similar to "Unable to find Mach task port for process-id 12345: (os/kern) failure (0x5). (please check gdb is codesigned - see taskgated(8))" then you will need to follow these steps:

 * Start the Keychain Access application (you can use Spotlight to find it)
 * Select Keychain Access -> Certificate Assistant -> Create a Certificate...